const-sambird/const-sambird.github.io/README.md

 # hi there!

 I'm Sam, a computer scientist and graduate student currently at the [University of Oklahoma](https://cs.ou.edu).
-My academic interests are centred around distributed systems, parallel computing, and machine learning.
+My academic interests are centred around distributed systems, databases, parallel computing, and machine learning.
 I've done a few programming projects -- for class and for fun -- that I'm pleased with, which I've listed below.

 I am proficient in JavaScript, HTML/CSS, C, C++, R, SQL, Java, and Python.
 I have academic experience in machine learning, distributed computing, database development, and creating webservices.
 I currently expect to graduate from university in December 2024.
-I am looking for employment after graduation, and I have the right to work without sponsorship in the United States, the United Kingdom, and the European Union.
+I intend to enrol in a PhD in Computer Science after that.
+I have the right to work without sponsorship in the United States, the United Kingdom, and the European Union.

 # curriculum vitae